What if someone I love has endometriosis?

 Doctors, nurses and others in your loved one's life are likely trying hard to help them.
 Know that you are an important part of that team as well.
 Some days will be good, some will be harder than others, and some will be the way they used to before endometriosis was part of the picture.

 Know that during surgical or treatment phases, effects do vary from person to person.
-Trying to understand what your loved one may be feeling might help you figure out how to help her.
-Help with care, spend time with her, share some laughs, go with or take her to a doctor’s appointment, watch a movie together, help with a small meal or snack, assist with chores around the house, read a book or newspaper to her...or just give her a hug.
+Trying to understand what your loved one may be feeling might help you figure out how to help them.
+Help with care, spend time with your loved one, share some laughs, go with or take them to a doctor’s appointment, watch a movie together, help with a small meal or snack, assist with chores around the house, read a book or newspaper to them...or just give them a hug.

 Don't forget about you - your feelings are valid and important, and a great way to connect with others who understand is a support group.
 Support groups aren't just for patients, and many meet right on line.
 You can meet others who are going through what you're experiencing, learn from one another, and gather advice and information.
 Endometriosis doesn't have to isolate you from your loved one.

 Empathy goes a long way.
-Sometimes, all a woman or girl with endometriosis wants to know is that those around her understand.
+Sometimes, all individuals with endometriosis want to know is that those around them understand.